anastasiadoulab/machaon/README.md

 - metrics directory has comma separated CSV files
 - candidates directory has tab separated CSV files
 - outputs of constrained searches include columns with serialized list contents which can be parsed with eval()

+## gRPC support

+Machaon is able to communicate with <b>MachaonWeb</b>, a distributed computing network, via gRPC.
+Consult also its own repo's README: https://github.com/anastasiadoulab/machaonweb/blob/main/README.md

+You need to edit the ```src/server_mtls.py``` file with your own choices, taking also into account the
+port configuration in the docker-compose.yml.
+Then, you only need to execute this script and the gRPC
+server will start.

+Of course, third-party applications that could potentially support  gRPC, should be able to communicate with Machaon using the definitions in the proto files (```src/protos```).
 <br/>